chingswy/easymocap-public-doc/develop/03_fitsmpl_monocular.md

 **Insight**: Even when the hand is occluded by the object, we can assume the hand's pose remains stationary.
 By optimizing a globally consistent pose, we can reduce the ambiguity of monocular cues and minimize errors introduced by occlusion.

+The example dataset can be download from [03_fitmono/hand_fix_example.zip](http://gofile.me/66p77/5bnFUgpmq).
+After downloading, unzip it to the `data/examples` folder.

 **Code**: We add this part into `at_final`:

 ```yaml